 QE2 News / QE2 in Dubai / QE2 Today

-THIS SITE IS UNCONNECTED WITH QE2 HOTEL.
-AS OF DECEMBER 2017, AS FAR AS WE ARE AWARE, THE QE2 HOTEL OR "HOTEL QE2" IS NOT YET OPEN TO THE PUBLIC.
+AS OF FEBRUARY 2018, THE QE2 HOTEL OR "HOTEL QE2" IS NOT YET OPEN TO THE PUBLIC OR AVAILABLE FOR BOOKINGS.
 IF THIS SITUATION CHANGES, WE WILL UPDATE THIS PAGE, AND OUR NEWS SECTION ON THE FORUM.
-WE'RE ALSO LIKELY TO TWEET ABOUT IT!
+WE'LL ALSO TWEET ABOUT IT!

 The story since arriving in Dubai...

 QE2 was handed over to her new owners,

 in Dubai on November 27th, 2008 after arriving the day before at

 It was expected that she would go into Dubai Dry Dock for a 3 year radical rebuild however the global recession had knock-on effects for Dubai's QE2 project.
 Dubai had bigger problems, and bigger projects to fund and finish first.
 It also no longer needed the hotel rooms that QE2 was intended to provide...